rachaelstanislaw/learn-pre-work/HTML/html_challenges.md

 <p>Red is an apple, red is a cherry, red is a rose, and a ripe strawberry</p>
 ```

-<a href="https://github.com/rachaelstanislaw/learn-pre-work/blob/master/HTML/html_lectures.md">Back to lectures</a>

-<a href="https://github.com/rachaelstanislaw/learn-pre-work">Back to Table of Contents</a>

 **5. Table Challenge**

 Code the table below.
 Hint!
 You will need to do a little bit of research on `<th>` instead of `<td>`: